 Common Neighborhood Code Violations in Phoenix (Found without Inspections)

-All of these common coding violations from Phoenix City Code Chapter 39 that are often found without the need of a home inspection.
+All of these common coding violations from Tennessee and Georgia that are often found without the need of a home inspection.
 The average homeowner would be able to remedy these violations rather easily and, if you ever get struck with one of these violations, we don’t recommend selling your home over it.

 The average cost to fix this violation depends on the type of vegetation.
 The average homeowner pays about $350 for a ¼ acre yard clean-up, including leaf and debris clean-up and yard waste bagged and removed.
 On the high end, expect to pay $1,200 for extensive tree trimming, tree pruning, and leaf removal for a one acre lawn.

-Another common Phoenix home code violation is the presence of an inoperable vehicle.
+Another common Tennessee and Georgia home code violation is the presence of an inoperable vehicle.
 These must not be visible from beyond the property.
 Car covers, tarps, bamboo, shades and other similar types of materials are not acceptable screening.

 Vacant and Accessible Structures